icy/genvsub/README.md

 ## License

-This work is writtedn by Ky-Anh Huynh and it's release under a MIT license.
+This work is writtedn by Ky-Anh Huynh and it's released under a MIT license.